Deon Tedder: 2020 House of Representatives Election

-Tedder has had a bill passed supporting HBCUs, and supported clean energy and electric vehicle technology.
+Tedder had a bill passed supporting historically Black colleges and universities (HBCUs), and supported clean energy and electric vehicle technology.
 He opposed a bail reform bill, which he said would create 'a violation of due process'.

 Tedder joined House members Todd Rutherford and Roger Kirby in forming the Freedom Caucus of South Carolina, in contrast to the conservative SC Freedom Caucus.